Tempuskg/eShopOnWebIOCO/README.md

 8. User

 These folders were based on the URL, for example Manage comes from https://localhost:44315/manage/my-account, or the page title in the case of Catalog which is the default page and has just the site url https://localhost:44315/
-In the process I removed the Extensions, Interfaces, Pages, and Services folders.
+In the process I removed the Extensions, Interfaces, Pages, Services, ViewModels\Manage, Views\Manage, and Views\Order folders.

 I left the Areas folder because it is hard coded in the .NET source code and can't be customized.

+I left the Account code as I didn't think it would be possible to change, I would be happy to be proven wrong.